ajeetverma01/Basic-JS-Programs/README.md

-# Basic-JS-Programs
+**Basic JavaScript Programs Collection**

-A collection of simple JavaScript programs covering core concepts like loops, functions, arrays—perfect for beginners to strengthen their fundamentals.
+This collection features fundamental JavaScript programs designed to enhance problem-solving skills and deepen understanding of core concepts.
+It includes a variety of programs covering loops, functions, arrays, objects, string manipulations, mathematical operations, and DOM manipulation.
+Ideal for beginners and those looking to strengthen their JavaScript foundation, these programs serve as building blocks for more advanced projects.